nuxeo/nuxeo-java-client/README.md

 #### Authentication

-By default, Nuxeo java client is using the basic authentication via the okhttp interceptor `org.nuxeo.client.internals.spi.auth.BasicAuthInterceptor`.
+By default, Nuxeo java client is using the basic authentication via the okhttp interceptor `org.nuxeo.client.spi.auth.BasicAuthInterceptor`.

 ##### The other available interceptors are:

-- `org.nuxeo.client.internals.spi.auth.PortalSSOAuthInterceptor`
+- `org.nuxeo.client.spi.auth.PortalSSOAuthInterceptor`
-- `org.nuxeo.client.internals.spi.auth.TokenAuthInterceptor`
+- `org.nuxeo.client.spi.auth.TokenAuthInterceptor`

-##### To add or use different interceptor(s):
+##### To use different interceptor(s):

-- Instantiate your `org.nuxeo.client.api.NuxeoClient` by passing null values in `username` and `password` parameters
-- Add an interceptor by using `org.nuxeo.client.api.NuxeoClient#setAuthenticationMethod` method.
+Use `NuxeoClientBuilder#authentication(BasicAuthInterceptor)` instead of basic authentication.

 ##### To create a new interceptor: